Estrelaa/Warehouses-CSharp/readMe.md

 ## Setting up the database

-To set up the database you will PG Admin 4 running.
+To set up the database you will need PG Admin 4 running.
 In PG Admin 4:

-- Create a new user for the database, For this "postgres" is used as a superuser
+- Create a new user for the database, For this `postgres` is used as a superuser
 - Create two new databases.
-One is for production called "ShipIt" and another to run the unit tests called "ShipItTest"
+One is for production called "ShipIt" and another to run the unit tests called `ShipItTest`
-- Included in the root file is "ShipItBackup".
-For both databases, Right click > Restore and find the backup file, then click the Restore Button.
+- Included in the root file is `ShipItBackup`.
+For both databases, Right click > Restore and find the backup file ( you might need to find by all file formats), then click the Restore Button.
 After a small wait the database should have the contents of the backup.
-Do this for both databases
+Do this for both databases.

 ## Running the application